-The Company intends to undertake exploration programs at the Kurnalpi, Churchill Dam and Alsakan exploration projects consistent with the use of funds detailed in the Company's IPO replacement prospectus dated 11 August 2017.
+The Company expects to maintain exploration programs at the Kurnalpi, Churchill Dam and Alsakan exploration projects.

 Disclosure of any further information has not been included in this report because, in the reasonable opinion of the Directors to do so would be likely to prejudice the business activities of the Group and is dependent upon the results of the future exploration and evaluation.